cryptomood/api/python/README.md

         print(tweet)
 	```

-For full example, see [client.py](./client.py) file in this directory.
+For full example, see any example directory.
 For additional resources, see the [grpc library](https://grpc.io/docs/tutorials/basic/python/)